Maria

 As we know, the Internet is a mine of information.
 At the same time, however, said mine is also a minefield, where disinformation and misinformation run rampant, and where anonymity allows people to expose opinions or convictions that would not be acceptable in face-to-face communication.

-The end result is a little like if your school textbooks, next to the data-supported historical details about the madness of King George III, also delved into the poor mental health of his esteemed cousin, Daenerys Stormborn, Princess of Dragonstone, the Mother of Dragons, Breaker of Shackles and all that jazz.
+The end result is a little like if your school textbooks, next to the data-supported historical details about the madness of King George III, also delved into the poor mental health of his esteemed cousin, Daenerys Stormborn, the Mother of Dragons, Breaker of Shackles and all that jazz.
 And to top it all, the textbook would next list all the reasons why: “Women are too emotional and ill-equipped meant to rule” or, as James Bond would put it “These blithering women who thought they could do a man’s work.
 Why the hell couldn’t they stay at home and mind their pots and pans and stick to their frocks and gossip and leave men’s work to the men.” (‘Casino Royale’, I. Fleming, 1953).

 With such a curriculum, there is little wonder that AI goes a little mad sometimes.
 And mad it went, as presented in the cases below.